 Rotary Honors Speech, Music, Visual Arts Student Achievement

-Over 90 pieces, of numerous styles employing various media, were submitted by all five schools.
-A jury of artists selected outstanding works of art that met the contest requirements.
-From this gallery, judges chose the award winners.
-The selected entries are displayed in the Jean Bulicek Galleria at the Beck Center.
+Over 140 art pieces of various styles and media were submitted.
+A jury of visual arts educators selected outstanding works that met the contest requirements.
+From this gallery, the judges chose the award winners.
+The exhibition was viewable in the Jean Bulicek Galleria.